DO-254 Introduction

 Figure Understanding AMC 20-152A (new for DO-254 in 2021-2022)

 Via AMC 20-152A, there are new DO-254 related rules for SEH: Simple Electronics Hardware classification.
-(Download the full DO-254 Introduction paper via the link below for the full details).
+(Download the full DO-254 Introduction paper for the full details).
 These new DO-254 SEH rules per AMC 20-152A are summarized in the following Figure:

 AMC 20-152A: Assessing whether a device should be classified as simple: